 I wanted to write this post because I have gotten a ton of questions about “How do you work full-time and still blog?”
 Well I finally wanted to answer this (semi-difficult) question.
 Deciding to monetize my blog was a great decision on my part, but it definitely is not always easy!
+In this post I’ll share How to Juggle Working Full-Time and Blogging.

 Working full-time in itself is draining to anyone who needs to re-charge (like me).
 The fact that I also decided to add in blogging (virtually full-time as well) is just crazy.
 I would not have it any other way though!
 I started monetizing my blog and really working on my content about a year ago.

 When starting out, I wasn’t really using the practices that I needed to, so at the end of the year I was scrambling!
 I also had to teach myself SEO (Search Engine Optimization) and literally spent 12 hours one day fixing my old posts.
-My mom seriously asked me if I was okay.
+My mom seriously asked me if I was okay!

 In this post I really want to shed light on what it means to have a full-time job and still manage to run a successful blog!
 If you’re just starting out, and you’re like “how the heck can I do this?”
 Hopefully this post will help you see how you can!
+It’s very hard work at times, but also really rewarding too.

 How to Juggle Working Full-Time and Blogging